 3. Submit space request form at least 45 days before the date you are interested in.
-If you have not received a response within 2 days, please follow up by calling the Arts Council at 609.924.8777.
+If you have not received a response within 2 days, please follow up by calling Mini Krishnan at 609.924.8777 x 108.

 4. Receive a quote form and work out the details with a member of our staff.

-6. Once details are in place, receive and then review the contract
+6. Once details are in place, review contract

-7. Return signed contract and 50% of balance due to officially book the space
+7. Return signed contract with the security deposit and 50% of balance due to officially book the space

 The Paul Robeson Center for the Arts in downtown Princeton opened to the public on June 5, 2008.
 The Michael Graves-designed renovation and expansion offers 17,000 square feet of galleries, studio space and performance arts space.
 The building is fully ADA-compliant.

 Tired of the same old “cookie cutter” approach for your child’s birthday party?
 Have your child’s party at the Paul Robeson Center for the Arts and enjoy a customized, quality art experience led by a talented art instructor!
 Learn more here.